+Interagency Services

-Interagency Services Sherry C. Schedler, Manager
+Sherry C. Schedler, Manager

 The Office of Interagency Services develops and maintains youth services initiatives and projects shared by Juvenile Court and outside agencies.
-Interagency Services endeavors to expand services to children and families through community partnerships, program development and grants.
+Interagency Services endeavors to expand services to children and families through community partnerships, collaborations and program development.

-Juvenile Court continues a strong partnership with the National Council of Juvenile and Family Court Judges (NCJFCJ) on important initiatives including:
+Juvenile Court continues one such partnership with the National Council of Juvenile and Family Court Judges (NCJFCJ) on important initiatives including:

-Juvenile Court participated in comprehensive NCJFCJ Trauma Audits.
-Court staff and key community stakeholders participated.
-One of the most pervasive factors Juvenile Court staff encounters is exposure to trauma.
+• Juvenile Court participated in a comprehensive NCJFCJ Trauma Audit.
+One of the most pervasive factors staff encounters with children and youth is exposure to trauma.
 To be truly effective, juvenile courts must fully understand the role of traumatic exposure in children's lives and deploy resources addressing traumatic stress.
 The NCJFCJ works with juvenile and family courts to define and operationalize what it means to be a traumaresponsive court.
 Traumatic exposure, delinquency, and school failure are related.
-Since trauma impacts a child's development and health throughout his or her life, juvenile justice systems need to be traumainformed at all levels and insure the environment, practice, and policy are trauma-responsive.
+Since trauma impacts a child's development and health throughout his or her life, juvenile justice systems must be trauma-informed at all levels and insure the environment, practice, and policy are traumaresponsive.

-Throughout 2018, Juvenile Court staff continued Trauma and Resilience Training as part of the ongoing transition to be a trauma-informed and responsive Court.
-Furthermore, several Court staff completed additional training hours to become trauma trainers.
+Throughout 2019, Juvenile Court staff continued Trauma and Resilience Training as part of the ongoing efforts to be a more trauma-informed and responsive Court.
+Several Court staff members have completed additional training hours to become trauma trainers.

-Juvenile Court continues an excellent partnership with Shelby County Schools (SCS) on several successful programs including:
+Juvenile Court continues an excellent partnership with schools on several successful programs including:

-• In 2018, Shelby County Schools Enrollment Representatives were onsite each week assisting parents with school registration. • Juvenile Court and Shelby County Schools launched a partnership to increase accountability and school success for students on probation in 2014.
+- In 2019, Shelby County Schools Enrollment Representatives were onsite each week assisting families with school registration. - Juvenile Court and Shelby County Schools launched a partnership to increase accountability and school success for students on probation in 2014.
 The School-Based Probation Liaison (SBPL) Initiative authorizes trained faculty at schools to provide intervention to students on probation.
 Liaisons maintain regular contact with students and their Juvenile Court counselors.
 They monitor daily attendance and academics while also serving as mentors and educational advocates.
-During the 2018-2019 school year, nine Shelby County Schools participated in the SBPL Initiative.
-Results continue to show improved academics, attendance and behavior.

-• School House Adjustment Program Enterprise (SHAPE)

-provides a successful intervention with students who commit minor offenses at 41 Shelby County Schools by offering an alternative to detention.
+During the 2019-2020 school year, 14 Shelby County Schools participated in the SBPL Initiative.
+Results continue to show improved academics, attendance and behavior. - School House Adjustment Program Enterprise (SHAPE) provides a successful intervention with students who commit minor offenses at 42 Shelby County Schools by offering an alternative to detention.
 Coordinators in SHAPE schools assign dispositional alternatives such as community service, restitution, and counseling.
-SHAPE was selected as a DMC Best Practice by OJJDP in 2011.

-• Hope Academy provides academic instruction and programming for detained youth.
-In 2018, Hope Academy celebrated its eighth anniversary at Juvenile Court having served thousands of students since inception.
-In 2018, enhanced services through a SCS federal grant award were provided.
-Project STAND (Student Transition Acceleration and National Career Readiness Certificate Demonstration) provides academic assessment and tutoring while at Hope Academy to prepare youth for career exploration and readiness.
+SHAPE was selected as a DMC Best Practice by OJJDP in 2011. - Hope Academy provides academic instruction and programming for detained youth.
+In 2019, Hope Academy celebrated its ninth anniversary at Juvenile Court having served thousands of students since inception.
+A new Principal, Roger F Jones, was welcomed to Hope Academy in the 2019.
+Enhanced services are provided to students through a federal grant.
+Project STAND (Student Transition Acceleration and National Career Readiness Certificate Demonstration) provides academic assessment and tutoring at Hope Academy to prepare youth for career exploration and readiness.
 Students transition to support services and career readiness training.
 Services include Career, Tutoring and Technical Education (CTE) instruction/tutoring, workforce training, individualized career planning, job shadowing, internships, job placement and National Career Readiness Certification.